vivianngn/DH110-VivianNguyen/Assignment-01/Heuristic-Evaluation.md

 ![image](https://user-images.githubusercontent.com/69706820/161936016-2f3b50eb-dc2e-4a1f-b9ed-f26e6175fd98.png)
 ![image](https://user-images.githubusercontent.com/69706820/161936098-70514308-1ea4-48b0-b7bf-350e2c42efc1.png)

 In standard web design, a hamburger menu as the main way of navigation for desktop design is rare.
 If Lessonface is advertising for students of all ages, an older user would likely not know to click on the icon to find more pages.
 Additionally, the hamburger menu hides two levels of links.
-You would have to click on “more” to find more important pages.
+You would have to click on “more” to find some more important pages.

 > **Solution #2**: Use the navigation bar for desktop to lay out all of the options, and hamburger only for mobile on responsive web design.